 It's spring in Anza-Borrego and every once in a while, that means wildflowers.
 Many of you may know that we have not had any rain recently, which means that we don't have much reason to expect showy displays of wildflowers.
 However, Anza-Borrego Desert State Park is a lovely place to visit in the spring.

-And while you're out exploring, you may find some small patches of wildflowers, such as these, found in Fish Creek last weekend.
+And while you're out exploring, you may find some small patches of wildflowers, such as these, found in Fish Creek.

-The Swainson's Hawk migration has begun and with it, the Borrego Valley Hawkwatch.
+Migration will typically last until the 15th of April.
 Our Hawkwatch sites have recorded some of the highest counts of Swainson's Hawks in North America.
 You can learn about this year's numbers from the Borrego Valley Hawkwatch Blog.

-Join counters at the Evening Hawkwatch Site on Borrego Valley Road, 1.5 miles north of Palm Canyon Drive, one hour before sunset, any day between February 15 and April 15.
+Join counters at the Evening Hawkwatch Site on Borrego Valley Road, 1.5 miles north of Palm Canyon Drive, one hour before sunset.

 To catch "lift-off" in the mornings, plan to arrive at the Morning Count Site on DiGiorgio Road, 2.3 miles north of Palm Canyon Drive, between 8 and 9 am (earlier on windy mornings).